Rotator cuff injury

-Rotator cuff injury is a strain or tear of the rotator cuff - the muscles and tendons that stabilise your shoulder.
-Injury often involves a tear to the rotator cuff tendons (the thick bands of tissue that connect the muscles to the bones), but sometimes the tear occurs in the muscle.
+A rotator cuff injury is usually a strain or tear of the rotator cuff - the muscles, tendons and joint capsule that stabilises your shoulder.
+Injury often involves a tear to the rotator cuff tendons (the thick bands of tissue that connect the muscles to the bones).

 The most common site of a tear is in the supraspinatus tendon.
 Severe injuries can cause several of the tendons and muscles to tear.

 What is the rotator cuff?